keirthana/anbox-cloud-docs/howto/instance/create.md

-You can either launch an instance with `amc launch` or initialise an instance with the `amc init` command for a registered application or image (see [Application instances vs. raw instances](https://discourse.ubuntu.com/t/17763#application-vs-raw)), by using the `amc` tool or through another service over the REST API that the AMS service provides.
-The `amc init` command only creates the instance, while the `amc launch` command creates and starts it.
+To launch an application or an image, Anbox Cloud creates an instance for it.
+To create and launch an instance, you can use the Anbox Cloud dashboard or the CLI.

+## Using the dashboard

+Select *Create Instance* on the *Instances* view to launch an instance.
+The information required for launching an instance depends on whether you are creating the instance from an application or an image.

+When you create the instance from an application, the attributes you define for the application decide most of the properties of the instance.

+When you create the instance from an image, you can define the properties of the instance during its creation.

+Once you *Create and Start* an instance by providing the necessary attributes, you can view the instance and its status on the *Instances* view.

+There may be more advanced scenarios while creating an instance that cannot be performed using the dashboard and may require using the `amc` CLI.

+## Using the CLI

+Depending on what you need, you can use the either of the following commands to create an instance for a registered application or an image.

+* `amc launch` creates and starts the instance.
+* `amc init` only creates the instance.

 By default, the instance will run headless.
-See [How to access an instance](https://discourse.ubuntu.com/t/17772) for instructions on how to access it for debugging purposes, and [About application streaming](https://discourse.ubuntu.com/t/streaming-android-applications/17769) for information about the streaming stack.

-[note type="information" status="Note"] The following examples use `amc launch`, but you can use `amc init` in the same way.[/note]
+The following examples demonstrate different ways of launching instances using `amc launch`, but you can use `amc init` in the same way.

-## Launch application instances
+### Launch application instances

-Launching an instance for a registered application can be achieved with the following command:

-    amc launch <application_id>

-The `--vm` flag is not required when you specify an application id.
-The application has the information about whether a container or a virtual machine is to be created.

-As argument, provide the ID of the application that you want to launch.
+Before launching an instance for an application, get the ID of the application that for which you want to launch an instance.
+To do this, run:

-You can list all available applications with the `amc application ls` command:
+    amc application ls

+This command lists the available applications along their IDs and their published status.

 ```bash
 +----------------------+----------------+---------------+--------+-----------+--------+---------------------+